 (6) requests by a Market Participant for a report regarding the status of that Market Participant’s particular contracts or transactions.
-The ISO shall provide all Market Participants requesting a report the same type and level of detail of information; and
+The ISO shall provide all Market Participants requesting a report the same type and level of detail of information;

-(7) information that is not listed in NYPP OP-18 and has not been designated by the supplier or owner as Confidential Information.
+(7) information that is not listed in NYPP OP-18 and has not been designated by the supplier or owner as Confidential Information; and

+(8) disclosures by the ISO that are authorized under ISO Services Tariff Attachment H Section 23.4.5.7 and its subsections (except as restricted in section 23.4.5.7.3.2).

 If Confidential Information is required to be divulged in compliance with an order or a subpoena of a court or regulatory body other than FERC or the Commodity Futures Trading Commission (“CFTC”), the ISO will seek to obtain a protective order or other appropriate protective relief from the court or regulatory body, provided, however, that the ISO staff shall not be required to do any additional analysis to produce such information.
 With the exception of requests for Confidential Information submitted to the ISO from FERC or the CFTC, the ISO shall provide advance written or electronic notice to the parties providing the Confidential Information as soon as practicable upon receipt of such an order or a subpoena from a court or regulatory body, and the ISO shall not be held liable for any losses, consequential or otherwise, resulting from the ISO divulging such Confidential Information pursuant to a subpoena or an order of a court or regulatory body.